Whether you’re autistic, have ADHD, or suspect you’re neurodivergent - relationship trauma hits different

 Make sense of your past without being trapped by it - Gain clarity on how both trauma and neurodivergence have shaped your experiences.

-Create boundaries that feel safe and sustainable – Shift from survival mode to a life that reflects your values.
+Create boundaries that feel safe and sustainable - Shift from survival mode to a life that reflects your values, protect your peace and not your guilt.

 Explore who you are beyond what you’ve been through - Healing is not just about processing pain; it’s about rediscovering joy, connection, and self-compassion.